rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 If nobody listens, nothing happens!

 > side note: there is a distinction between hot and cold streams (a.k.a. broadcasting vs. lazy), but we will get to
-> that in workshop 5; for this workshop we only consider one `Observer` per stream
+> that in workshop 5; for this workshop we only consider one `Observer` per stream.

 To listen to a stream, we of course have to implement an `Observer`.
 In the code below we do this by printing custom messages for each of the three event types.
 For each value that is emitted by the `Observable` (`1`, `2` and `3`) the